New show details coming soon....

 The vision for Double Yellow is to provide a platform for the talents of all women: young, old, loud, shy, big and little.

 Double Yellow will tell stories through any means necessary - be it scripted, devised, movement or song - as long as it involves being able to laugh at themselves and being ready to take a joke.

 If this sounds like something you want to get involved with we'd love to hear from you.
 As far as we're concerned -the more the merrier.

-Megan has also had notable success with Mixed Doubles comedy group.
-The sketch quartet featured on BBC Radio 4's Sketchorama and won accolades from the Guardian Newspaper and Dave Comedy Channel.
+Megan had notable success with Mixed Doubles sketch quartet.
+The group featured on BBC Radio 4’s Sketchorama, won accolades from the Guardian Newspaper and Dave Comedy Channel and toured extensively.